 13 The rationale for the zero risk-free rate is based on the assumption that households have access to storage technology.
 If the nominal return on stored inventory is the same as inflation rate (which is likely in the case for food crop storage), then the real rate of return is zero.
 We also perform a robustness check with different risk-free rates.
 The overall conclusion does not change, which is what we expect because the shift in both excess asset return and excess market return does not affect the covariance between these two variables.
 Note that in the earlier versions of this paper, we also used alternative calculations of ROA in the analysis, namely, ROA computed only from fixed assets (i.e., excluding financial assets) and nominal ROA (i.e., not adjusted for inflation).
-Again, the main conclusions were robust (which is sensible, given that liabilities; the overall conclusions were robust (which is sensible, given that liability to asset ratios for most households are relatively small).
+Again, the main conclusions did not change.
+We also used ROA computed from total assets without subtracting liabilities; the overall conclusions were robust (which is sensible, given that liability to asset ratios for most households are relatively small).